dee0xeed/edsm-in-zig-demo-2/README.md

 ### Enter/Leave functions

 Each state can have enter/leave functions, which can be used to perform some action in addition to 'regular' actions.
-For example, `RX` machine stops timeout timer when leaving `WORK` state:
+For example, `RX` machine (see below) stops timeout timer when leaving `WORK` state:

 ```zig